Skip to main content

 Completion Date: October 2023

-The Younghusband redevelopment in Kensington is where a 120-year legacy meets a bold, sustainability-driven future.
-Engaged by Built, OSVgroup was proud to play a key role in delivering the external works and open space elements of this landmark precinct.
+The Younghusband redevelopment in Kensington is where a 120-year legacy meets a bold, sustainable future.
+This landmark precinct is breathing new life into heritage buildings while setting new standards for urban renewal, and OSVgroup was proud to play a key role in its delivery.

 Completion Date